CZ-NIC/knot/doc/reference.rst

 ..
 CAUTION::
-   When you change configuration parameters dynamically or via configuration file reload, some parameters in the Server section require restarting the Knot server so as the change take effect.
+   When you change configuration parameters dynamically or via configuration file reload, some parameters in the Server section require restarting the Knot server so that the changes take effect.
 See below for the details.

 .. _server_identity: